yoctoyotta1024/GoodSciProjTemplate/_sources/index.rst.txt

 * how to use pre-commit for code formatting (see https://pre-commit.com/)
 * how to use continuous integration (CI) to run your tests and publish your documentation on GitHub (see https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration)

 To (locally) reproduce this project, simply clone the repository.
-You will need to run ``pre-commit install`` but other than that all the necessary packages for you to run & have fun with everything should work out of the box...
+You will need to setup an environment with the dependencies installed and then run ``pre-commit install``, but other than that everything should work out of the box and you can now run & have fun with the project...
 If not, please raise an issue on the GitHub repository.

 Time to get involved!
 Check out the :doc:`getting started page<usage/getstart>`.